Lake Pedder: The original and modified lake

-In early 20th century the original lake was named after Sir John Pedder, the first Chief Justice of Tasmania.
+In early 20th century, the original lake was named after John Pedder, the first chief justice of Tasmania.
 The new artificial impoundment received the official name of the original lake.
-Although the new Lake Pedder incorporates the original lake, it does not resemble it in size, appearance or ecology.
+Although the new Lake Pedder incorporates the original lake, it does not resemble it in size, appearance, or ecology.

 The new lake consists of an impoundment contained by three dams: